-“New York has a lot more to go down than to go up,” said one attendee
+One small-time multifamily owner predicted tough days ahead in the Big Apple multifamily market.
+“New York has a lot more to go down than to go up,” he said.

 See more highlights from the 2017 holiday parties

 Others were more focused on business than pessimistic prognostications.
 Two attendees, who had proven their worth by making it all the way through the packed pit to the venue’s bar, said it best.

 They were waiting for their drinks when an older gentleman leaned in behind them.
 “Get me a red, a Cabarnet, would you?” he asked the two younger men .